SlimZoeken/100queries/README.md

 [linkedin.com/in/carsten-s-a1aba0,](https://www.linkedin.com/in/carsten-s-a1aba020/) [esciencecenter.nl/team/carsten-schnober/](https://www.esciencecenter.nl/team/carsten-schnober/)

+## The Study

+We provide a comprehensive description of the methodology on our [Notion page](https://slimzoeken.notion.site/Onderzoeksverslag-100-Queries-e24772ddefb4467ba7d0f167171875cf) in Dutch.
+Find an overview in English below.

 ## Design

 For this study, we selected one hundred queries from a list of two hundred random, authentic searches by primary school pupils.